ACLS Certification - Official Site | Powered by CPR.com

 An irritable focus within the atria causes atrial tachycardia.3 The impulse generated is greater than the impulse from the SA node, the normal pacemaker of the heart.
 Individual complexes in atrial tachycardia have the characteristics of a PAC, including P wave morphology, PR-interval, and QRS complex.

 However, atrial tachycardia involves every beat instead of a single beat.
-Atrial flutter and multifocal atrial tachycardia are atrial tachycardia subtypes.
+While often grouped together, atrial flutter and multifocal atrial tachycardia (MAT) are closely related supraventricular tachycardias rather than strict subtypes of simple atrial tachycardia.

 Multifocal atrial tachycardia (MAT) – ECG strip.